Snowplant

 The Tahoe Yosemite Trail passes across the right side of the Round Top massif, pictured above, on its way down to Summit City Creek.

-Following The Pacific Crest Trail South from here keeps you on the main trail that brings you down to the Carson Pass.
-South of Carson Pass the PCT route tracks East of Elephant Back to climb the Forestdale Divide.
-From the Forestdale Divide you get a glimpse of Summit City Creek and the South flank of Round Top and The Sisters, to your West, before turning South towards Ebbetts Pass.
+South of Carson Pass the PCT route tracks East of Elephant Back dropping down to Forestdale Creek for the climb up to the Forestdale Divide.
+From the Forestdale Divide we get a glimpse down Summit City Creek and at the South flank of Round Top and The Sisters, to our West, before turning Southeast towards Ebbetts Pass.

 top of page

-#2 Tahoe to Yosemite Trail junction, at the base of the trail up to the Carson Gap
+of the trail up to the

 The second unmarked trail junction is at the base of the Southern descent from the Carson Gap.